 Besides being an active member, the tenant must also do the following.

-- Prove that they signed the lease prior to starting an active military assignment
+- Prove that they signed the lease in California prior to starting an active military service

 - Prove that they intend to stay on active duty for at least the next ninety days